-Rats and mice Guaranteed Removal
+Rats and mice Control

-Rats and Mice extermination: Rodents can be found in our homes, supermarkets and restaurants.
+Rodents can be found in our homes, supermarkets and restaurants.
 Most place like Warehouses and grain mills, are especially vulnerable to rodent infestation.
 By the way rats and mice will eat anything man or his livestock eats.
 They are active at night, yet rats are seldom seen during the day except when populations are exceedingly large.
 Rats and mice can crawl through very small crevices, which makes it hard to confine their movement.
 Even if you can’t see them, you may hear them moving after dark.
 If your pet paws at a wall or cabinet it may be after a lurking rodent.
 Cats and dogs are not much of a deterrent to rodents.

-Rats and mice infestation
+Signs of Rats and Mice infestation

 - Do you find rat droppings around dog or cat dishes?